 Home app is supported on all iOS devices, iPod Touch, iPhone, looks beautiful on an iPad, and, yes, with watchOS 3, home app is also supported on the Apple Watch.

 We think this is going to be a great experience for our users.

+Not only that, we are also integrating HomeKit deep into the system.
 Now HomeKit is also available directly on the control center.

 So the user can configure their favorite accessories and can have control of the accessories as well as control to directly from the control center.

 Second on platform is remote access and automation.

 With tvOS 10, we are extending the cable, capabilities on the Apple TV so that in addition to remote access, now the Apple TV runs all the automations that the user has set up for their home.

 Yeah, that's great because now no matter where the user is, the virtual part of the world, they can be rest assured that all the automations now run from their Apple TV at their homes.

 Apple TV also enables for additional controls for shared users.